Flipster

 Looking ahead, Bancor has ambitious plans for the future.
 The project aims to further expand its cross-chain compatibility, making it even more versatile in the rapidly evolving crypto ecosystem.
 Additionally, the team is exploring ways to enhance the governance process and increase community involvement in decision-making.

-7. Once you have confirmed the details, click on [Buy BNT – Long] button to open a long position or [Sell BNT – Short] if you are opening a short position.
+7. Once you have confirmed the details, click the [Long] or [Short] button to open a position.

 Disclaimer: This material is for information purposes only and does not constitute financial advice.
 Flipster makes no recommendations or guarantees in respect of any digital asset, product, or service.
 Trading digital assets and digital asset derivatives comes with significant risk of loss due to its high price volatility, and is not suitable for all investors.